altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/boot-examples/ug-linux-boot-agx5e-premium.md

 This section provides instructions to build binaries to exercise ATF to Linux direct boot flow booting from a eMMC card.

-The hardware must be re-built as this time it's required a hardware design specific to boot from eMMC.
+The Quartus design must be re-built as this time it's required a Quartus design specific to boot from eMMC.
 ATF also requires to be rebuilt to enable booting from eMMC by setting SOCFPGA_BOOT_SOURCE_SDMMC to '1' and setting MMC_DEVICE_TYPE to '0' (eMMC used instead of SD Card).
 Linux also need to be re-built because we need to addapt the device tree to use the correct configuration to boot from eMMC.
 The FIP image and the eMMC image are created in the same way than for the SD Card use case.

    ![](images/ATF_Linux_Image_eMMC.jpg)